andrew/ultimate-awesome/README.md

 - [awesome-services-4-iranian-developers](https://github.com/professormahi/awesome-services-4-iranian-developers) - List of Saas, PaaS, and IaaS Services which is available for Iranian Developers and Startups.
 - [awesome-probabilistic-planning](https://github.com/thiagopbueno/awesome-probabilistic-planning) - A curated list of online resources for probabilistic planning: papers, software and research groups around the world!.
 - [awesome-xmtp](https://github.com/xmtp/awesome-xmtp) - A curated list of awesome resources and projects built using XMTP.
+- [DeFi-Map](https://github.com/YutaSugimura/DeFi-Map) - List of decentralized finance projects on Ethereum.
 - [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
-- [awesome-adafruitio](https://github.com/adafruit/awesome-adafruitio) - A curated list of awesome Adafruit IO guides, videos, libraries, frameworks, software and resources. .
 - [Free-Certifications](https://github.com/ArslanYM/Free-Certifications) - This repository contains the list of all the development courses available with  free certifications.
 - [awesome-mapbox-external-developer-resources](https://github.com/chriswhong/awesome-mapbox-external-developer-resources) - An awesome list of third-party developer resources to help you work with the Mapbox suite of location-based services, APIs, ADKs, libraries, and data.
 - [awesome-pangenomes](https://github.com/colindaven/awesome-pangenomes) - A list of software for pangenomics.